teiniker/teiniker-lectures-arduino/basics/libraries/register-programming/io-ports/README.md

-# Accessing I/O Ports via Memory Addresses
+# Accessing I/O Ports via Registers

 The ports of the Arduino Uno Board are connected directly to the pins of the ATmega328P.
 The microcontroller combines the pins into 8-bit ports.